H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 The `POST /process` response includes all of these values alongside the original content and metadata.

+These internal weights correspond to the ‘WOA‑inspired population dynamics’ block in Figure 10.1.

 ---

 ## WOA‑Inspired Population Dynamics